spotinst/terraform-provider-spotinst/docs/resources/ocean_aws_launch_spec.md

 * `strategy` - (Optional)
     * `spot_percentage` - (Optional) The desired percentage of the Spot instances out of all running instances for this VNG.
 Only available when the field is not set in the cluster directly (cluster.strategy.spotPercentage).
     * `draining_timeout` - (Optional, >=300) The configurable amount of time that Ocean will wait for the draining process to complete before terminating an instance.
 If you have not defined a draining timeout, the default of 300 seconds will be used.
+    * `utilize_commitments` - (Optional, Default: `false`) When set as ‘true’, if savings plans commitments have available capacity, Ocean will utilize them alongside RIs (if exist) to maximize cost efficiency.
+If the value is set as 'null', it will automatically be inherited from the cluster level.
+    * `utilize_reserved_instances` - (Optional, Default: `true`) When set as ‘true’, if reserved instances exist, Ocean will utilize them before launching spot instances.
+If the value is set as 'null', it will automatically be inherited from the cluster level.
 * `create_options` - (Optional)
     * `initial_nodes` - (Optional) When set to an integer greater than 0, a corresponding amount of nodes will be launched from the created Virtual Node Group.
 The parameter is recommended in case the use_as_template_only (in spotinst_ocean_aws resource) is set to true during Ocean resource creation.
 * `delete_options` - (Optional)